Hydra Extension

 await loadScript("https://link.beatmelab.com/hydra-bpm-tools")

-Intended for Hydra patches that need manual tempo control during rehearsal or performance.
+Intended for Hydra artists that need manual tempo control during rehearsal or performance.

 Features